 Generally, evaluations are conducted initially by the Chairman (who is also Chair of the Remuneration and Nomination Committee) via questionnaires and or interviews covering matters such as each Director's individual contribution, Board and Committee performance and the functioning of the Board and Committee processes.
 The overall outcomes are discussed by the Board with measures taken to improve the effectiveness and efficiency of the Board and Committees (as appropriate).
-A Board performance evaluation was not conducted during the Reporting Period (but is proposed to be undertaken shortly).
+A Board performance evaluation was not conducted during the Reporting Period but is scheduled to be completed in the first quarter of calendar 2019.

-The Remuneration and Nomination Committee is responsible for reviewing the performance and remuneration of the Managing Director and Executive Directors (where applicable) and reporting to the Board on the results of their review and their recommendations arising therein.
-The Remuneration and Nomination Committee conducted an annual performance evaluation with the Managing Director shortly after the end of the Reporting Period.
+The Remuneration and Nomination Committee is responsible for reviewing the performance and remuneration of the Managing Director and Executive Directors (where applicable) and reporting to the Board on the results of their review and their recommendations arising therefrom.
+A performance evaluation of the Managing Director was not conducted by the Remuneration and Nomination Committee during the Reporting Period but is scheduled to be completed in the first quarter of calendar 2019.

-During the Reporting Period, the Company developed an Employee Appraisal, Remuneration, Bonus and Performance Management Policy with the following purpose:
+During the 2014 financial year, the Company developed an Employee Appraisal, Remuneration, Bonus and Performance Management Policy with the following purpose:

-- (a) The Policy aims to ensure equity, consistency and fair treatment for all employees; - (b) Formal employee performance appraisals are undertaken at least annually and remuneration reviews are conducted semi-annually; - (c) The Company makes a clear correlation between performance (via bonus and other programmes) and remuneration (role and responsibility level) to ensure that superior employee performance is recognised and rewarded; - (d) Where an employee is under-performing, the Company will collaborate with that employee to assist them, via a Performance Management System, to reach the required standard; - (e) The Company's Employee Bonus Scheme is intended to recognise employees who have demonstrated performance which is beyond upper level standards for their role.
+- (a) The Policy aims to ensure equity, consistency and fair treatment for all employees; - (b) Formal employee performance appraisals are undertaken at least annually and remuneration reviews are conducted semiannually; - (c) The Company makes a clear correlation between performance (via bonus and other programmes) and remuneration (role and responsibility level) to ensure that superior employee performance is recognised and rewarded; - (d) Where an employee is under-performing, the Company will collaborate with that employee to assist them, via a Performance Management System, to reach the required standard; and - (e) The Company's Employee Bonus Scheme is intended to recognise employees who have demonstrated performance which is beyond upper-level standards for their role.